 To further increase the filtration of our HVAC systems, we have built or added special “return air” plenums to accommodate multiple filters, instead of just the standard one or two filters on regular commercial HVAC systems.
 This allows for extra filtration that most other systems do not provide.
 We have done this to not only increase filtering, but to increase air flow through our systems.
 This allows us to use the more restrictive MERV 10 filters that allow less air thru the filter but capture more particles/dust.
 This may sound odd but by using a more restrictive filter we make up for it by using more filters.
 In this way we are moving more air and providing more air filtration in our facilities.
 We originally designed this to better capture chalk dust, but it certainly helps in the new reality of life with COVID-19.

-Add to the enhanced air filtration at Vertical Endeavors, the HVAC systems in our facilities have enhanced fresh air capabilities with additional exhaust fans to move air to a greater degree.
-We have also instructed our staff to open the doors and garage doors to allow fresh air to flow through the facility in conjunction with our robust exhaust fans.
+Add to the enhanced air filtration at Vertical Endeavors, the HVAC systems in our facilities have enhanced fresh air capabilities with additional exhaust fans to move air to a greater degree, the high ceilings dissipate any contaminates in the air over a more expansive area, climbers socially distancing in three-dimensions (few other public spaces have individuals literally climbing the walls!), and ceiling fans scattered throughout the facilities.
 The overall result is fresher air, more air, and better air filtration to enhance your climbing experience.

 Vertical Endeavors has experienced NO COVID-19 outbreaks* associated with any of our facilities since the pandemic was declared by the World Health Organization (WHO) at the beginning of 2020.
 We feel this is largely due to a number of factors: